vectordotdev/vector/rfcs/2020-03-05-foreign-modules-wasm.md

 ourselves using unstable functionality of some crates, including a non-trivial amount of `unsafe`, which may lead to unforseen consequences.

 Our **binary size will bloom**.
-While only proofs of concept are complete, we could see our binary size grow by over 30 MB (TODO).
+We currently (in unoptimized POC implementations) see our binary size grow by over 60 MB.
+The Lucet team is aware of this issue, and in some preliminary discussions this binary size increase is unexpected and we expect it to improve.
+If this does not improve, we can consider adopting `wasmtime`, lucet's sister JIT implementation which has a smaller binary footprint.

 Our team will need to diagnose, support, and evolve an arguably rather **complex API** for WASM modules to work correctly.
 This will mean we'll have to think of our system very abstractly, and has many questions around API stability